DaoCasino/SwordShield/README.md

 problems with status.im
 1) we cannot start whisper in bot.js and browser.
 2) web3 in browser does not working (say "undefined provider")
 3) so we just publish source codes, your programmers may check logic.
-Verified contract: